ryanzg123/todo-app/README.md

 # todo-app
+v1.0.0
-a simple react todo app
+a simple todo app
+utilizing React for frontend and NodeJs for backend